cheungdaven/old-home-page/_posts/2017-7-28-Summary-of Recommender System Surveys in recent years.md

 * Trust-aware recommender systems, 2007
 * A connection-centric survey of recommender systems research, 2002
 * Application domain and functional classification of recommender systems--a survey, 2008
+* A literature review of recommender systems in the television domain, 2015